vlasmirnov/MAGUS/README.md

 * The dataset is decomposed into subsets.
 * The subsets are aligned with MAFFT -linsi.
 * A set of backbone alignments are generated with MAFFT -linsi (or provided by the user).
-* The backbones are compiled into an alignment graph
+* The backbones are compiled into an alignment graph.
-* The graph is clustered with MCL
+* The graph is clustered with MCL.
-* The clusters are resolved into a final alignment
+* The clusters are resolved into a final alignment.

 - - - -